pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-This is especially handy if some of the trait methods can be impl'd solely using other trait methods.
+This is especially handy if some of the trait methods can be implemented solely using other trait methods.

 ```rust
 trait Greet {